sujato/drafts/mn-introduction.md

-# A Reader’s Introduction to the Middle Discourses
+# The Middle Discourses: conversations on matters of deep truth

 The Majjhima Nikāya is the second of the four main divisions in the Sutta Piṭaka of the Pali Canon (*tipiṭaka*).
 It is translated here as <cite>Middle Discourses</cite>, and is sometimes known as the <cite>Middle-Length Discourses</cite>.
 As the title suggests, its discourses are somewhat shorter than those of the Dīgha Nikāya (<cite>Long Discourses</cite>), but longer than the many short discourses collected in the Saṁyutta Nikāya (<cite>Linked Discourses</cite>) and Aṅguttara Nikāya (<cite>Numbered Discourses</cite>).